Monday, 22 April 2024

 The central term is, of course, x – the distance to an event.
 The other term, t, is the time of that event – but, in reality, it is more like the difference between the timing of the event and now, so it could be thought of as Δt.
 Similarly, x could be more accurately described by Δx – but for reasons that may become clear shortly I dropped the “Δ” from both.

-The term t0 is used such that the subscript aligns with H0, the current value of the Hubble parameter, and so t0 is the age of the universe while x0=ct0 is the current Hubble length (or the current radius of a FUGE universe).
-By analogy, for an observed event at (x,t), x=ct.
+The term t0 is used such that the subscript aligns with H0, the current value of the Hubble parameter, and so t0 is the (current) age of the universe while x0=ct0 is the current Hubble length (or the current radius of a FUGE universe).
+By analogy, x=ct, where x is the location of an event.

 It may get a little complicated here.
-I suspect this because I have already explained it incorrectly (possibly more than once) and at one point even got close to persuading myself that the equation was wrong.
+I suspect this because I have already explained poorly (possibly more than once and had to start again, such as right now when I am editing), initially due to not getting the conceptualisation quite right and at one point I even got close to persuading myself that the equation must be wrong.

 The most distant MDOE (in any given direction) would have occurred when the universe was half its current age.
-For ease we can call this the ½t0 event, or “½t0e” (half-toe, which can be thought of as both a distance and a time).
+For ease we can call this the ½t0 event, or “½t0e” (half-toe).

 Since ½t0e, all MDOEs have by necessity been less distant because there has been less elapsed time for photons from those events to reach us.
 Before ½t0e, all MDOEs were less distant because the universe was smaller.